nimbrethil81/warboss-companion-dev/docs/training-question-workflow.md

 system is ever added, because everything system-specific is isolated into Phase 0 inputs rather than baked into the process.

+See also: `docs/training-question-workflow-prompts.md` — copy-paste starter
+prompts for each phase below, kept in a separate file so this doc stays pure process reference.

 ---

 ## Phase 0 — Per-system setup (one-time, not per batch)